 Finally, security is another major weakness of WordPress.
 The WordPress install is secure, and all new WordPress versions come with security improvements.
 However, its massive usage and open format are the principal vulnerabilities.
 Cybercriminals are tempted to focus on these vulnerabilities because millions of untrained people run their sites on WordPress.
 It’s enough a zero-day vulnerability of a common plugin or theme, and a skilled hacker may break into hundreds of websites.
 A WordPress site has dozens of plugins and a few themes that may contain security breaches.
 Hence, a WordPress site is relatively easily hackable, mainly because of the themes and plugins.

 To better understand how headless WordPress works and its potential benefits, you should clearly understand the types of CMS.
 WordPress is a coupled CMS, meaning the back-end and front-end are tied to the same system.
-The back-end is your WordPress dashboard where you manage the site – install and customize themes and plugins, manage users, write content and tweak the site code.
+The back-end is your WordPress dashboard where you manage the site – install and customise themes and plugins, manage users, write content and tweak the site code.
 The front-end is what the users see and interact with.
 Briefly, the coupled CMS architecture includes:

 A decoupled CMS implies a clear separation between the back-end and the front-end.
 It uses a different back-end to create and manage content and one or more front-end systems to publish content.
 An API connects the front- and back-ends instead of a database.
 A decoupled CMS includes: